ManchesterRoboticsLtd/TE3001B_Robotics_Foundation/README.md

     * In case you have no access to the Hackeborad, the hardware can be replaced for an Arduino Mega, a L298n Motor Driver and a DC motor brushed with encoder (More information MCR2_General_Information_Prerequisites).

   ### Week 4: ROS Data Acquisition
-  This week will introduce how to acquire data between ROS and the Hackerboard using ROSSerial.
+  This week will introduce how to acquire data between ROS and the Hackerboard using ROSserial.
   #### Session 1:
   * Encoder Basic Theory

   **Mini challenge:** Acquire data from the encoders using Arduino.

-  **Challenge:**: PID Controller using ROS and compare with simulation.
+  **Final Challenge:**: PID Controller using ROS and compare with simulation.

   #### Session 2:
   * Q&A Session.